Sammy Petrillo

 Sam Patrello (October 24, 1934 - August 15, 2009) was an American nightclub and movie comedian best known as a Jerry Lewis imitator.
+Early in his adult life, performed on multiple television shows, most notably The Colgate Comedy Hour.
+Petrillo joined forces with singer Duke Mitchell to form a comedy act based on Dean Martin and Jerry Lewis with Petrillo imitating Lewis.
+Together, they starred in the 1952 film Bela Lugosi Meets a Brooklyn Gorilla.

 Early life

 Sammy Petrillo was born Sam Patrello in The Bronx, New York City, New York, to a show-business family in which his mother, Anne Jackowitz Patrello, was Alice Faye's double, and his father, Abraham Patrello, "was a comic and a hoofer" [dancer] who performed in Catskills Mountains resorts and went by the stage name Skelly Petrillo.
 By age six, Sammy would sometimes join his father onstage.

 Petrillo, who had one younger sibling, brother Marvin, was raised in a housing project at 143rd Street and Morris Avenue, and attended the High School of Performing Arts, in Manhattan.

 In a 1992 interview, he recalled the genesis of his Jerry Lewis look:

 One day I went down to the Annex at the High School of Performing Arts.
 The Annex was a trade school and they had people who were learning how to cut hair.
 And so I got a freebie haircut and the guy cut my hair and he started to laugh.
 And I said, 'Whatta ya laughing at?' and he said, 'You look just like that [nightclub and film comedian] Jerry Lewis!'
 And I said, 'Get outta here!'
 And everywhere I walked, people laughed and asked me if I was Jerry Lewis, it was unbelievable.
 And Jerry Lewis at the time, I guess, had made his second motion picture, My Friend Irma Goes West.
 I really didn't know that much about him.
 I kinda caught some glimpses of the movie and I saw he went, 'Ock!
 Ock!
 Ock!'
 And he talked kinda high....
 And I said, 'Gee, maybe I do resemble that guy and I can do that kind of a laugh, I could do that kind of a voice....